heavyk/new-setup/enkidu-do.md

     it may have been one of the ways that I got here -- I have no idea -- but it's hard to fight with negative resistance.
-    I know that we attract others that are similar resistance to my own -- so it's sorta like a tidal wave of low and then negative resistance people... in that sense, it's the end of the world (as we know it), affirmative.
+    I know that we attract others that are similar resistance to my own -- so it's sorta like a tidal wave of low and then negative resistance people... in that sense, it's the end of the world (as we know it), yeah (and I'll be fine). lol